icon

 Source: Cities Alliance, UNOPS

-Putting Digital Transformation at the Heart of Sustainable Urban Planning
+Digital Innovation in Sustainable Urban Planning

-A transition to digitally-enabled, future-proof cities is already happening across the world; from Almaty, Kazakhstan, where 97% of the city’s key public services have been made available online, to Perth, Australia, where a smart irrigation project has transformed 106 local parks, resulting in a 27% reduction in water use.².
+A transition to smart, future-proof cities is already happening across the world; from Almaty, Kazakhstan, where 97% of the city’s key public services have been made available online, to Perth, Australia, where a smart irrigation project has transformed 106 local parks, resulting in a 27% reduction in water use.².

 However, scaling these kinds of innovations globally can be a challenge.
 Regional authorities may have to contend with siloed organizations, disparate or incomplete datasets, a host of regulatory hurdles, and serious budgetary and resource restrictions.
 Effective urban planning management in such an environment should begin by addressing these issues.

-Barcelona is an example of a city using technology to overcome these barriers.
+Barcelona’s use of digital twins in city planning is an example of a city using technology to overcome these barriers.
 As part of the city authority’s project to refit 10,000 housing units per year for climate resiliency, they are building a digital twin of the city to help model and predict energy usage and reduce waste.

 “Digital twins and simulators will help us understand the impacts of any modifications we make in energy, mobility, or any other infrastructure in the city,” says Barbara Pons, Commissioner for the 2030 Agenda, City of Barcelona.

 Virtual modelling is also hugely valuable in planning more resilient cities and mitigating the impacts of climate change already being felt across the world.
-Consider Cairo, where temperatures regularly reach more than 40°C. “Public spaces are especially vulnerable to the intensifying effects of urban heat islands, where temperatures can reach uncomfortable or even dangerous levels,” says Audi.
+Consider Cairo, where temperatures regularly reach more than 40°C. “Public spaces are especially vulnerable to the intensifying effects of urban heat islands, where temperatures can reach uncomfortable or even dangerous levels,” says Milosevic.

 68%